 The answer is straightforward really…

 The difference between your tooth and an implant is simple to explain.
-Your tooth is a single unit, it comes in 1 piece and comes out as 1 piece (mostly!).
-A dental implant has three components; the implant body, the abutment or post, and the crown or “tooth”.
+Your tooth is a single unit, it comes in one piece and comes out as one piece (mostly!).
+A dental implant has three components; the implant body, the abutment or post, and the crown or tooth.